 I returned to my alma mater today.
-I gave my spouse, CB, a ride to school.
-Instead of grabbing a cup of coffee, I chose to hang out near the music building and use the venue to write.
+I gave my spouse, CB, a ride to school and chose to hang out near the music building and use the venue to do a little writing.
 I spend a lot of time in my home office, so sometimes it’s helpful to have a change of scenery.

 I graduated from community college in 1985.
-It was an 11-year process for me to earn a two-year degree.
+It was an 11-year process to earn a two-year degree.
 I’m sure many folks thought I’d never finish.
 But, if I am anything, I am persistent.
-Once I moved on to Arizona State University it took me three more years to earn my Bachelor's degree in journalism.
-In total, it took me 14 years to earn a four-year degree.
+Once I moved on to Arizona State University I completed my bachelor’s degree in three years.
+So in total, it took me 14 years to earn a four-year degree.
 However, in my defense, I gave birth to both of my daughters, worked part time and still kept up with my responsibilities of being a wife, parent and volunteer.

-If I had gone to school full time during that period and concentrated on medicine, I could have done something more prestigious, like become an orthopedic surgeon.
+If I had gone to school full time during that time during my 14-year educational stint perhaps I could have done something more prestigious, like become an orthopedic surgeon.
 Instead of wielding a scalpel, I have a pen and computer.
 I do not have a MD after my name, but I am a healer of sorts.
-That is why I decided to co-write the self-help book, Erase Negativity and Embrace the Magic Within.
+That is why I decided to co-write the new, self-help book, Erase Negativity and Embrace the Magic Within.
 My co-author, Jackie, and I saw people in pain and we decided to do something to help.

 I’ll be honest, sometimes ongoing education is a pain.
 After my marathon process to earn a Bachelor’s degree, it was years before I wanted to park my butt on one of those uncomfortable little wooden desks and listen to a lecture again.
 But I did.
 I also learn in other ways such as webinars, reading, attending lectures etc. Like it or not, we are always learning new things.
 Sometimes we continue the educational process by replaying old, negative messages about our past.
 That is about as useful as studying for a urine test.
 But I digress.

 Whether or not you are in a classroom, learning is a life-long process.
 For instance, Jackie and I chose to focus our energy on the topic of erasing negativity.
 Why?
 Because negativity is a killer of happiness, a robber of the spirit and the best friend of despair.
-No one is born negative (although I’ve met some crabby babies.)
+No one is born negativity (although I’ve met some crabby babies.)
 Pessimism is a habit we learned.
-The good news is we can take steps to erase negative thoughts, speech and actions and concentrate on replacing those nasty tendencies and replace it with more empowering alternatives.
+The good news is we can take steps to learn how to erase it.

 Forget about the old cliché about you can’t teach an old dog new tricks.
 There is no time like the present to begin a new journey toward a happier, magical life.
 I look forward to hearing from you.
 Now go home.
 Class dismissed.